jasDestiny/HTTP-codes-quiz/README.md

 5 Toggle off randomize question order

+6 Reverse quiz with status condition being the question and the code as options

-6 DM me if you can suggest any new feature
+7 DM me if you can suggest any new feature